ntua-el19707/SaaS23-54/README.md

 # Notes  for Building
- All the DBMS  Are  in Atlas  Machine  Must Have  ip 147.102.1.169 *each microservice  has diferent DB if  you have not that ip  append  Mongo DMMS (auth , Purchase  ,My Diagrams , Download  Svg,  Download  Pdf,  Download  Png, Download  Html) and set the envirmonet variable  mongo_url
+ All the DBMS  Are  in Atlas  Machine  Must Have  ip 147.102.1.169 *each microservice  has diferent DB if  you have not that ip run this  docker-compose  -f PackAppUPCBMSNOTATLAS.yaml up
 # Run
 chmod +x ./build.sh
 ./build.sh